craig-glass/E-learning/testing_documentation.md

   However, when loading the calendar page while logged-out, your events may still show on the calendar, which, if pressed will result in an error due to user not being signed in.

+- Same error message as accounts test where constraints such as 'module_id' in the URL cannot be a string, error if so.

+- To create a new event, one must have permission to do so.
+Tests as a superuser all passed whereas an anonymous user got an error

 ### Home: